The Burden of Man- A Ghazal

 Atlas has fallen to his knees for heavy is the burden of Man

-And the shoulders of Earth quake and sway under the burden of Man.
+And the shoulders of Earth quiver and sway under the burden of Man.

 And His own mother's cheek scathed and mangled under the heel of Man

 Now the air smells of pine and essence of life.
-Bauteous is the den of Man.
+Beauteous is the den of Man.

-Ten ruthless spears pierce and sever the tenacious verdant face
+Ten ruthless spears pierce and sever the tenacious, ancient verdant face

-And dear Old-Man-Mulberry moans as he bleeds maimed by the hand of Man.
+And Old-Man-Mulberry moans as he bleeds maimed by the hand of Man.

 The stalk once tall and staggering, stripped and reaped by the grim sickle

-And Aunt-Lady-Wheat made naked and devoured by the yellowing fangs of Man
+And Proud Mother Wheat made naked and devoured by the yellowing fangs of Man

-And the shoulders of Earth quake and sway under the burden of Man
+And the shoulders of Earth quiver and sway under the burden of Man

 But The Maeflower, steel from the hawke's eye, stands and withstands the burden of Man.